Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 The seafood is delicious; the original flavor is quite firm.
 The brown sugar sweet potato sticks are like Taiwan’s brown sugar sweet potato chips but in stick form.

-Former 85th Bank Main Building
+Former 85th Bank Head Office Main Building

 After eating, walk out to the terrace to take photos:

-15:30 Toki no Kane (Bell of Time)
+15:30 Toki no Kane (Time Bell Tower)

 Taisho Romantic Dream Street (Shopping Street)